-Stripped down to its purest essence, Whoredom Rife to do a convincing job of evoking the dark and mysterious nature of black metal’s origins, there’s a touch of Dissection here, a smattering of Mayhem there, an aura of Watain hovering around, it sounds suitably lo-fi with it’s old-school reverb drenched vocals but it works, it doesn’t feel like it’s trying too hard to ape classic bands, it feels complete.
-They may not be re-inventing the wheel but Whoredom Rife are doing a damn good job of producing classic black metal that will satisfy anyone hoping to see a redemption of Norway’s calibre of black metal bands.
+Stripped down to its purest essence, Whoredom Rife to do a convincing job of evoking the dark and mysterious nature of black metal’s origins, there’s a touch of Dissection here, a smattering of Mayhem there, an aura of Watain hovering around, it sounds suitably lo-fi with its old-school reverb-drenched vocals but it works, it doesn’t feel like it’s trying too hard to ape classic bands, it feels complete.
+They may not be re-inventing the wheel but Whoredom Rife are doing a damn good job of producing classic black metal that will satisfy anyone hoping to see redemption of Norway’s calibre of black metal bands.

 Druj — "Chants to Irkalla"

 This was a surprise, my default expectation for nearly all death/doom projects is that it’ll be average to poor; there really isn’t a better feeling than being forced to change your preconceived notions!
 "Chants to Irkalla" is a powerful and oppressive slice of death/doom.
-The album is abound with malevolence and sounds like the parts of Teitanblood when they devolve into slow punishing grooves; the wall of fuzz guitars is a suffocating blanket, pierced by resplendent vocal work and the expertly produced, thunderous drums.
+The album abounds with malevolence and sounds like the parts of Teitanblood when they devolve into slow punishing grooves; the wall of fuzz guitars is a suffocating blanket, pierced by resplendent vocal work and the expertly produced, thunderous drums.

-The challenge with so many albums within this genre is the ability to maintain the listeners attention as the music becomes mired in monotony, Druj have done themselves proud with their debut, it is a constantly evolving and enchanting beast, nothing outstays its welcome in its near 45 minute runtime.
+The challenge with so many albums within this genre is the ability to maintain the listeners attention as the music becomes mired in monotony, Druj have done themselves proud with their debut, it is a constantly evolving and enchanting beast, nothing outstays its welcome in its near 45-minute runtime.
 Death/doom isn’t for everyone but fans of the genre and even those who enjoy the crushing slower moments in war metal should find great things within.

 Thron — "Abysmal"